-asconfigurator Option Description ascp Option file_checksum Enable checksum reporting and specify the type of checksum to calculate for transferred files. file-checksum= typ e any - Allow the checksum format to be whichever format the client requests.
+asconfigurator Option Description ascp Option file_checksum Enable checksum reporting and specify the type of checksum to calculate for transferred files. file-checksum=type any - Allow the checksum format to be whichever format the client requests.
 (Default in aspera.conf) md5 - Calculate and report an MD5 checksum. sha1 - Calculate and report a SHA-1 checksum. sha256 - Calculate and report a SHA-256 checksum. sha384 - Calculate and report a SHA-384 checksum. sha512 - Calculate and report a SHA-512 checksum.
-Note: The default value for the ascp option is none, in which case the reported checksum is the one configured on the server, if any. file_manifestfile_manifest=output transferred in a transfer session.
-The file name of the file manifest is TITE_mailTlest-output When set to none, no file manifest is created.
+Note: The default value for the ascp option is none, in which case the reported checksum is the one configured on the server, if any. file_manifestfile_manifest=output The file manifest is a file that contains a list of content that was transferred in a transfer session.
+The file name of the file manifest is automatically generated from the transfer session ID.
+TITO_manificot-output When set to none, no file manifest is created.
 (Default) When set to text, a text file is generated that lists all files in each transfer session.

-asconfigurator Option Description ascp Option file_manifest_pathfile_manifest_path=path The location where manifest files are written.
+asconfigurator Option Description ascp Option file_manifest_path The location where manifest files are written.
 The location can be an absolute path or a path relative to the transfer user's home directory.
-If no path is specified (default), the file is generated under the destination path at the receiver, and under the first source path at the sender.
+If file_manifest_path=path no path is specified (default), the file is generated under the destination path at the receiver, and under the first source path at the sender.
 Note: File manifests can be stored only locally.
 Thus, if you are using S3 or other non-local storage, you must specify a local manifest path.